Photo courtesey of Stepfanie Aguillon

 October 2024

-A native of Arizona, Aguillon completed her Ph.D. at Cornell University and her post-doctoral training at Stanford.
-In addition to being a professor at UCLA, she’s also a research associate in ornithology at the Natural History Museum of L.A.
+A native of Arizona, assistant professor Stepfanie Aguillon is one of two new faculty members to join the UCLA Department of Ecology and Evolutionary Biology this summer.
+Aguillon completed her Ph.D. at Cornell University and her post-doctoral training at Stanford.
+In addition to being a UCLA professor, she’s also a research associate in ornithology at the Natural History Museum of L.A.
 County.

 What was your path into ecology and evolutionary biology?